MicroDevHub/book-store-app/documents/docs/authen-author/implement-auth-service.md

 ## 2. Solution and Implement.

-SO for this case we will use a customize authentication and authorization with JWT and Cookie.
+So for this case we will use customize authentication and authorization with JWT and Cookie.
 This option can cover all the requirements, which we have listed above.

 Here is the flow SignIn for this apply

 ![solution-sigin-flow](../../assets/auth/solution-sigin-flow.png)

-And when the first request incomming when can check it easy way:
+And when the first request incoming when can check it easy way:

 ![solution-first-request](../../assets/auth/solution-first-request.png)